-Certainly a saint to the people he served, to me the miracle of Chad is the hope and purpose he gave to later people.
-When England was embroiled it is the bones of this saint that passed from hand to hand in secret to secure and preserve them until such time as they could be re-interred with the honor they deserved.
+Certainly a saint to the people he served.
+To me the miracle of Chad is the hope and purpose he gave to later people.
+When England was embroiled in religious hate it is the bones of this saint that passed from hand to hand in secret to secure and preserve them until such time as they could be re-interred with the honor they deserved.

 King Oswy sent to Kent a holy man of modest character, well versed in the Scriptures, and practicing with diligence what he had learned from them, to be ordained bishop of the church of York….
 But when they reached Kent, they found that Archbishop Deusdedit had departed this life and that as yet no other had been appointed in his place.